mozharovsky/encore-chat-app/README.md

 When trying to use types imported from the Vercel AI SDK (`ai` package) in Encore API request or response schemas, the Encore parser fails with "object not found" errors.

+This issue has been reported in [Encore GitHub repository issue #1852](https://github.com/encoredev/encore/issues/1852).

 ## Steps to Reproduce

 1. Clone this repository